Cat2005/SOSBridge/RATE_LIMITING.md

 # Rate Limiting System

-This application implements comprehensive rate limiting to prevent abuse and excessive API calls to ElevenLabs.
+This application implements comprehensive rate limiting to prevent abuse and excessive API calls to ElevenLabs and Twilio.

 ## Rate Limits